ashishkharche/kpmg-all-challenges/challenge-1/README.md

 - Install AWS CLI on your local machine
 - Create IAM user with proper policies
 - Get the Access Key ID and secret access key of the IAM user
 - On the commane line, execute "aws configure" and add the information requested.
-You may keep the region as default (recommended for this exercise) and keep output format as default.
+You may keep the region as default (recommended for this exercise) and keep output format as default

 Now, proceed to Run Terraform.